fantastec/documentation-style-guide/README.md

 - At the author's discretion, but pick a style and be consistent.
 Also consider that the documentation and code may be absorbed into a non-UK-based team.

+If a spell check is not availability in the browser or editor, run your documentation through one before committing.

-### Client side vs client-side
+### Client Side vs Client-side

-When used as a noun, seperate with a space.
+When used as a noun, separate with a space.
 When used as a compound adjective, hyphenate.

 - "when used on the client side" ✅
 - "the client-side view models" ✅